gardener/gardener/docs/development/logging.md

 2021-12-16T09:35:59.099+0100    INFO    controller.shoot    Reconciling Shoot        {"name": "sunflower", "namespace": "garden-greenhouse"}
 ```

-The logger is injected by controller-runtime's `Controller` implementation and our `controllerutils.CreateWorker` alike (if a logger is passed using `controllerutils.WithLogger`).
+The logger is injected by controller-runtime's `Controller` implementation.
 The logger returned by `logf.FromContext` is never `nil`.
 If the context doesn't carry a logger, it falls back to the global logger (`logf.Log`), which might discard logs if not configured, but is also never `nil`.

 > ⚠️ Make sure that you don't overwrite the `name` or `namespace` value keys for such loggers, otherwise you will lose information about the reconciled object.